 Director: Anjan Das

 Stars: Rituparna Sengupta, Indraneil Sengupta, Rajesh Sharma, Rimjhim Gupta

-Bedeni is a drama Bengali movie which is about the primary character Radhika which deserts the girl partner in addition to starts the girl living together with Sambhu, the actual snake charmer.
-Every Shambhu in addition to Radhika start exhibiting their very own techniques for the villagers, nevertheless, Shambhu starts shedding their own attractiveness for their illness.
+Bedeni is a drama Bengali movie which is about the primary character Radhika which deserts the girl partner in addition to starting the girl living together with Sambhu, the actual snake charmer.
+Every Shambhu in addition to Radhika starts exhibiting their very own techniques for the villagers, nevertheless, Shambhu starts shedding their own attractiveness for their illness.

 The director could have experimented a little more with the form of the film and its subtext.
-He would have been proud of having made a movie with a subject that turns female sexuality on its head.
+He would have been proud to have made a movie with a subject that turns female sexuality on its head.
 Nevertheless, “Bedeni” will remain a bold attempt on Anjan Das’ part for daring to make a movie on a subject that is still restricted to drawing room gossip.

 7. Royal Bengal Rahashya (2011)

 Writer: Based on Royal Bengal Rahashya by Satyajit Ray

 Royal Bengal Rahashya is the fifth and final installment of the New Feluda series and the sequel to Gorosthaney Sadbhan.
 The biggest praise one can shower on Royal Bengal Rahasya is that it reminds the viewer of the first two Feluda movies made by the master Satyajit Ray himself.
 This is one of the best Bengali movies of 2011 and undoubtedly the best Feluda movie of the recent past.
 In the movie, you will see a new style of keeping the suspense till the end.

 Read Also: Top 10 Best Bengali Movies of 2014